euge166/2BL-Project/README.md

 	•	sigma = volatility
 	•	T = time to maturity
 	•	Z ~ N(0, 1)
+  Asset prices face daily shocks which are normally distributed with large jumps being quite rare.
+We generate the normal distribution of
+  shocks:
+  	normal_distribution<double> N01(0.0, 1.0);
+  A mean of 0 with a standard deviation of 1.
+Geometric Brownian Motion assumes this normal distribution of change for an asset over time.
+  By simulating the shocks nPaths amount of times for nPaths amount of futures, we can avearge the Monte Carlo prices along the Geometric
+  Brownian Motion.

+## Initial Values

+Hypothetical initial asset and strike values for clearest display of volatility:
+  S0 = 100			Initial Price
+  K = 100			Strike Value

+  Risk neutral setting:
+  r = 0.05			Risk Free Interest Rate mu = 0.05			Drift

+  sigma = 0.2    	Volatility
+  T = 1.0			Time to Maturity
+  nPaths = 200000	Number of Paths

 ### European Call Price:
   max(S_T - K, 0)